A 3D GAN for Improved Large-pose Facial Recognition: The 3D GAN

 where $\mathbf{S} \in \mathbb{R}^{N_v \times 3}$ is a vector of shape vertices for some random instance of the 3DMM; $\phi$ is pose information; $\mathbf{\tau} \in \mathbb{Z}^{N_{\tau} \times 3}$ is the 3DMM's triangle list of $N_{\tau}$ vertex indices; and $\mathbf{\gamma} \in \mathbb{R}^{3N_{\tau} \times 2}$ is the vector of texture coordinates where each of the $N_{\tau}$ triangles has its own set of three 2D texture vertices.
 The rendering function, $R$, is implemented by DIRT (Differentiable Renderer for Tensorflow) \cite{DBLP:journals/ijcv/HendersonF20} and we use the FLAME (Faces Learned with an Articulated Model and Expressions) \cite{DBLP:journals/tog/LiBBL017} 3DMM.
 FLAME is an articulated model with joints controlling the head position relative to the neck, the gaze direction, and the jaw.
-During training of our 3D GAN we fix the joint parameters in their default positions such that the shape is given by the following, simplified equation
+To avoid having to estimate of the distributions of these angles, during training of our 3D GAN we fix the joint parameters such that the shape is given by the following, simplified equation

-where $\bar{\mathbf{S}}$ is the mean model shape; $\mathbf{\mathcal{S}} = [\mathbf{s}_1, ..., \mathbf{s}_{N_s}]$ are the principal components of shape; $\mathbf{\epsilon} = [\mathbf{e}_1, ..., \mathbf{e}_{N_e}]$ are the principal components of expression; and $[b_1, ..., b_{N_s}]$ and $[c_1, ..., c_{N_e}]$ are the individual elements of the previously defined shape and expression vectors, $\mathbf{\beta}$ and $\mathbf{\psi}$, that are also fed to the generator networks in equation (\ref{eq:G_expanded}).
-For the FLAME model, $N_s = 200$, $N_e = 200$, and $N_v = 5023$.
+where $\bar{\mathbf{S}}$ is the mean model shape; $\mathbf{\mathcal{S}} = [\mathbf{s}_1, ..., \mathbf{s}_{N_s}]$ are the principal components of shape; $\mathbf{\epsilon} = [\mathbf{e}_1, ..., \mathbf{e}_{N_e}]$ are the principal components of expression; and $[b_1, ..., b_{N_s}]$ and $[c_1, ..., c_{N_e}]$ are the individual elements of the previously defined shape and expression vectors, $\mathbf{\beta}$ and $\mathbf{\psi}$, that are also fed to the generator networks in Equation (\ref{eq:G_expanded}).
+For the FLAME model, $N_s = 200$, $N_e = 200$, $N_v = 5023$ and $N_{\tau} = 9976$.
 We also set $N_T = N_B = 200$.

 The architectures of $G_T$ and $G_B$ are based on that of the Progressive GAN \cite{DBLP:conf/iclr/KarrasALL18}.
 However, to simplify implementation and speed up training, no progressive growing was used.
 We believe that use of a 3D model may act to stabilise training since it provides prior form that need not be learned from scratch.
 The architecture was augmented with bilinear interpolation on upscaling (rather than nearest-neighbour upscaling), which helps to avoid checker-board artefacts, and with static Gaussian noise added to each feature map, as used in \cite{DBLP:conf/cvpr/KarrasLA19}, which helps to prevent wave-like artefacts from forming.
 (See Figure \ref{fig:Ablation_study} for examples.)